AWalderDev/BrewFind/README.md

 **Then** I should see a list of breweries/cideries/bottleshops sorted by distance from my location in ascending order.

-### Requirement 101: Search for breweries in a specific city
+### Requirement 101: Search for breweries in a specific region

 #### Scenario

-As a user interested in planning brewery visits in another city, I want to be able to search for breweries by region.
+As a user interested in planning brewery visits in another area, I want to be able to search for breweries by region.

 #### Dependencies